ganesh5124/PRIVATE-EKS-CLUSTER-Terraform/Readme.md

 to destroy the create resources use terraform destroy

 Test the Configuration
-- to test the configuration we need bastin host on public subnet
+- to test the configuration we need bastion host on public subnet
 - aws eks --region ap-south-1 update-kubeconfig --name private-eks-cluster
 - kubectl get nodes